MoneyTransfers

 Send

-A forward contract is an agreement to make a trade in the future, with the cost of that transaction being agreed beforehand.
-Forward contracts are made between two parties without the need for another organisation (such as an exchange or clearing house) to act as an intermediary.
+Forward contracts are made between two parties without the need for another organization (such as an exchange or clearing house) to act as an intermediary.

-The absence of an intermediary makes a forward contract an over-the-counter (OTC) instrument, which is customisable so that both parties agreeing the trade are happy with the terms.
-Most commonly used for trading commodities, forward contracts are also a popular mechanism with which to exchange currencies.
+The absence of an intermediary makes a forward contract an over-the-counter (OTC) instrument, which is customizable so that both parties agreeing with the trade are happy with the terms.

-A forward contract eliminates uncertainty by locking in the price of exchange in advance.
-While eliminating the risk of loss should the exchange rate move in an unfavourable direction, this protection also eliminates the possibility of gain should it move the other way.
+While eliminating the risk of loss should the exchange rate move in an unfavorable direction, this protection also eliminates the possibility of gain should it move the other way.

 • Customisable to the preferred rate, currency, and settlement date.